DataDog/serverless-plugin-datadog/README.md

     # When set, automatically tag the Lambda functions with the `service` and `env` tags using the `service` and `stage` values from the serverless application definition.
 It does NOT override if a `service` or `env` tag already exists.
 Defaults to `true`.
     enableTags: true

+    # When set, the lambda layer will automatically patch console.log with Datadog's tracing ids.
+    injectLogContext: true
 ```

 ## FAQ